 Now for one of the American stars, Ted Gore.
 With an eye for making super dramatic images, Gore has refined his technique to create unique images.
 He also writes about his process a bit, so be sure to check out his work.

-His handling of colour is what sets him apart.
-The viewer sees colours that aren’t quite natural.
+The way he handles color is what sets him apart.
+The viewer sees colors that aren’t quite natural.
 This puts the subject on pedestals, making them jump out of the image.
 By doing this, you pay more attention to these elements.

 Scenes are composed in a sort of one-step-back approach.
 This almost removes you from the landscape so much that you can see it for what it really is.
-A master in interesting composition, look into his work if you want your photos to do more.
+He is a master of interesting composition.
+Look into his work if you want your photos to do more.